RyhnKaffson/ComputationalPhysics/README.md

 Solving the diffusion equation.

 - `diffusion_ftcs.m`
-  - Solve the 1-D diffusion equation for an initial spike profile with Dirichlet conditions using FTCS, in a matrix formulation.
+  - Solves the 1-D diffusion equation for an initial spike profile with Dirichlet conditions using FTCS, in a matrix formulation.
 - `diffusion_ftcs_n.m`
-  - Solve the 1-D diffusion equation for an initial spike profile with Neumann conditions using FTCS, in a matrix formulation.
+  - Solves the 1-D diffusion equation for an initial spike profile with Neumann conditions using FTCS, in a matrix formulation.